The Importance of Safe Mercury Removal in Lake Oswego, OR

+The exact time it will take to safely remove your silver fillings will vary.
 Safe mercury removal is a meticulous process, performed with the safety of you, your dentist, and any other dental professionals present in mind.
-We strive to minimize removal time to reduce mercury exposure, but the exact time it will take to safely remove your silver fillings will vary.
+We strive to minimize removal time to reduce mercury exposure, but the procedure may take more time if you have more than one mercury filling.

-No!
-The mercury removal is virtually painless.
-We’ll apply a local anesthetic before safe mercury removal and ensure it’s working before we proceed.
-Rest assured that Dr. Bowden and all of our dental team prioritize your safety as well as your comfort.
+The mercury removal process should be virtually painless.
+Dentists should apply a local anesthetic before safe mercury removal and ensure it’s working before they proceed.
+A skilled mercury-safe dentist will prioritize your safety as well as your comfort.

 Choose Safe Mercury Removal For A Healthier Smile!